mcrea23/mcrea23/README.md

 Hi there 👋

 With over 8 years of experience in the telecommunications and retail industries, I have learned how to work efficiently in team settings toward common goals while also successfully working independently.
 I have always thrived on adapting in new environments starting from a young age living between two countries.
-I'm excited to move into an engineering role that merges my past experience with my enthusiasm for technology that improves people's lives.4
+I'm excited to move into an engineering role that merges my past experience with my enthusiasm for technology that improves people's lives.

 My Projects